Public health means health and medical initiatives that focus on:

 Governments and health officials have tried to address this disparity by developing Māori mental health strategies and funding Māori-specific mental health services and providers.

-In the early 21st century approximately 500 people died from suicide each year, which was higher than road-accident deaths.
+In the early 21st century approximately 500 people died from suicide each year, more than the number killed in road accidents.
 This made suicide prevention a major public health concern.
-Strategic responses to suicide focused on youth (aged 15–24) until the New Zealand Suicide Prevention Strategy was released in 2006.
-This took an all-ages approach to suicide and recognised that suicide rates were relatively high in other age groups, particularly the mid-20s to mid-30s.
+Strategic responses to suicide focused on youth (those aged 15–24) until the New Zealand Suicide Prevention Strategy was released in 2006.
+This took an all-ages approach and recognised that suicide rates were relatively high in other age groups, particularly 25–34.

-Health inequalities were a major public health concern in the 21st century.
-Low-income people have had consistently higher death and illness rates than those on higher incomes.
+Health inequalities are a major public health concern.
+Low-income people have consistently higher rates of death and illness than those on higher incomes.
 They are more likely to engage in behaviours that have a negative impact on health, such as smoking and eating unhealthy food.

 The situation is starker when ethnicity is considered.
 Māori are likely to be ill more frequently and die younger than non-Māori of the same socio-economic status – even those who do the same unhealthy activities.
-Pacific Island people experience higher death and illness rates than other ethnic groups apart from Māori.
+Pacific Island people experience higher death and illness rates than ethnic groups other than Māori.

 Important studies on social inequalities in health were published from the early 1980s.
 One of the first investigated male mortality rates by occupational class.
 Men in higher occupational classes – professions such as medicine and law – had significantly lower death rates than men in lower occupational classes such as cleaning and labouring.